 Problem 5: New interior bare wood

-It’s important to prime bare wood to seal the thirsty surface, hide imperfections and bind the wood fibers to make the surface more uniform.
+It’s important to prime bare wood with wood primer to seal the thirsty surface, hide imperfections and bind the wood fibers to make the surface more uniform.
 Slower-drying oil-based primers, such as an enamel undercoat primer, provide better adhesion and are easier to sand than water-based primers.
 If you use a water-based primer, it’s likely to raise the grain of the wood and require more sanding before you apply the topcoat.

 Problem 6: MDF (medium-density fiberboard)